falixchong/cp4i-praticum-event-stream/FWDMSG.md

 ![ACE Toolkit App Forward MQ Message Step 20](images/2022-07-11_09-41-22.png)

-22. Double click the *Mapping Node* to create the corresponding map.
+22. Note the project tree now has a section with the JSON schema.
+Double click the *Mapping Node* to create the corresponding map.

 ![ACE Toolkit App Forward MQ Message Step 24](images/2022-07-11_09-48-11.png)